Terron Armstead

-Terron Armstead (born July 23, 1991) is an American football offensive tackle for the Miami Dolphins of the National Football League (NFL).
-He was drafted by the Saints in the third round of the 2013 NFL Draft.
-He played college football at Arkansas–Pine Bluff.
-Armstead was named HBCU Top 30 Under 30 by HBCU Buzz, in July 2014.
+Terron Armstead (born July 23, 1991) is an American former professional football player who was an offensive tackle for 12 seasons in the National Football League (NFL), primarily with the New Orleans Saints.
+He played college football for the Arkansas–Pine Bluff Golden Lions and was selected by the Saints in the third round of the 2013 NFL draft.
+He also played in the NFL for the Miami Dolphins.

-Early years
+Early life

 A native of Cahokia, Illinois, Armstead attended Cahokia High School, where he was a letterman in football and track.
-He grew from a 6-2, 250-pound offensive lineman as a junior to a 6-4, 300-pound senior, leading Comanches to an 11-2 record and league title, earning All-Southern Seven Conference and All-Class 5A selection.
+He grew from a 6-2, 250-pound offensive lineman as a junior to a 6-4, 300-pound senior, leading the Comanches to an 11–2 record and the league title, earning All-Southern Seven Conference and All-Class 5A selection.

 In track & field, Armstead was named the News-Democrat Track & Field Athlete of the Year after capturing the state title in the shot put event with a 61 ft 5 in throw.
 He also threw the discus.